woidson/learngit/readme.txt

 Git is a distributed version control.5
-Git has a mutable index called stage. haha
+Git has a mutable index called123 stage. haha
 Git tracks changes.